-Failure Critical Members such as non-redundant pier columns shall be designed to have a minimum un-factored capacity/demand ratio of 1.5 with the full design live load placed for maximum effect on the Failure Critical Member.
-Please note that this is not a load rating of 2.0, but a fully loaded total capacity divided by total demand calculation assuming Strength 1 load combination load factors.
+• FCMs shall be designed to have a minimum un-factored capacity/demand ratio of 1.5 with the full design live load placed for maximum effect on the FCM.
+Please note that this is not to be evaluated as a load rating of 2.0, but a fully loaded total capacity divided by total demand calculation assuming Strength 1 load combination load factors.